COVID-19 Events & Brand Experience Hub

 Within the Hub you'll find the following...

-Things are looking up for the events industry in Australia as The New South Wales Government has announced a major rolling back of COVID-19 restrictions, including removing the capacity limit for corporate events.
+May 2021: Exciting times for events and hospitality venues as restrictions are eased again in NSW and Australia.
+The New South Wales Government has announced a major rolling back of COVID-19 restrictions, including removing the capacity limit for corporate events.

 Other venues and gatherings, including hospitality venues, regional agricultural shows, weddings, funerals and retail, will also move to the one person per two square metres rule.